General Conditions Charlie works holding NV for the Posting of Temporary Employees 2021-01.

 - Article 23: Obligations relating to the Posting of Workers by Intermediaries Act

 - Article 24: Privacy

 - Article 25: Applicable Law and Choice of Forum

 In these General Terms and Conditions, the following definitions apply:

-2. Temporary Employee: any natural person who has entered into a temporary Employment Contract as referred to in Article 7: 690 of the Dutch Civil Code with a temporary employment agency to perform work for a third party under the direction and supervision of that third party.
+2. Temporary Employee: any natural person, who has entered into an employment contract as referred to in Article 7:690 of the Dutch Civil Code with Charlie works in order to perform work for a Client under the management and supervision of the Client.

 4. Client: any natural or legal person who is a Party to the Assignment in addition to Charlie Works.

 5. Posting: the employment of a Temporary Employee in the context of an Assignment.
 The Posting starts at the moment the Temporary Employee starts the work.
 The Temporary Employee can be made available to several Clients.